pmradman/CMPS2200-recitation/recitation-03/recitation-03.md

 upper bound on the runtime of this parallel implementation?
 (Hint: assume a Greedy Scheduler).
 Please explain how do you have this.

+If we are thinking int erms of greedy processors, we can apply Brents Theorem which states that for p processors, Tp <= O(W/P + S).
+Since our work was = (n log n), this menas that the Tp = (n log n/log n ) + n or n + n.
+SInce we are thinking of this asymptotically, adding n to n would only add a constatnt, which we ignore. spo, the upper bound runtime would be O(n)